eifinger/kafka-scheduler/README.md

 # kafka-scheduler

-A scalable, distributed kafka message scheduler with only a Kafka cluster as a dependency.
+A scalable, distributed Kafka message scheduler with only a Kafka cluster as a dependency.

 ## Why?